-In connection with the Company's license, development and non-competition agreement, the Company recorded revenues from former Parent in the amounts of \$5 million during both 2021 and 2020 and \$106 million during 2019.
-Further, the Company recorded revenues of \$9 million, \$13 million and \$18 million during 2021, 2020 and 2019, respectively, for activities associated with the Wyndham Rewards program.
-The Company also recorded revenues from a former affiliate for license fees of \$5 million, \$6 million and \$7 million during 2021, 2020 and 2019, respectively.
+In connection with the Company's license, development and non-competition agreement, the Company recorded license fees from former Parent in the amounts of \$3 million during 2022 and \$65 million during both 2021 and 2020.
+Further, the Company recorded revenues of \$10 million, \$9 million and \$13 million during 2022, 2021 and 2020, respectively, for activities associated with the Wyndham Rewards program.
+The Company also recorded license fees from a former affiliate of \$7 million, \$5 million and \$6 million during 2022, 2021 and 2020, respectively.
 Such fees are recorded within license and other fees on the Consolidated Statements of Income/(Loss).
-The Company also incurred \$8 million of expense during 2019 as a result of an indemnification obligation to former Parent related to the termination of a hotel-management agreement and an associated lease.
-Such expense is reported within contract termination costs on the Consolidated Statement of Income/(Loss).